Make-School-Courses/MOB-2.2-Game-Development/Lessons/03-Selecting-an-Architecture/Lesson3.md

 - [The Observer Pattern - MOB 2.4 Lesson 4](https://github.com/Make-School-Courses/MOB-2.4-Advanced-Architectural-Patterns-in-iOS/blob/master/Lessons/04-Behavioral-PatternsPt.2/Lesson4.md)
 - The Strategy Pattern

+2. Get sound files

+__*For next lesson,*__ you will need to have sound files for your game on hand:

+- background music
+- sound effects for game events such as collisions, Win and Loss conditions, etc.

+**TODO:**
+- Find out what audio file types are supported in iOS apps
+- Find and have ready to insert into your game an assortment of

 <!-- TODO: find a version of this tutorial in Swift ...NOT Obj-C...